MasterJH5574/SimpleDB/README.md

 * 2021.06.14	Initialize Lab 5.
 * 2021.06.14	Implement a class `LockManager` to help manage all the locks.
 Implement lock acquirement and release.
+* 2020.06.14	Implement "NO STEAL".
+Evict clean pages only.
+* 2020.06.14	Implement transaction commit and abortion.